-NCDHHS released the new Children and Families Specialty Plan Policy Paper on Feb.
-18, 2022.
+NCDHHS released the revised Children and Families Specialty Plan Policy Paper on Jan.
+16, 2024.

 The original North Carolina's Specialized Foster Care Plan was released in February 2021, requesting input from those who support these populations and other interested stakeholders.
-After reviewing recommendations, NCDHHS offers several updates to the Children and Families Specialty Plan (temporary new name of the Plan) and is moving the launch to no later than December 2023.
+After reviewing recommendations, NCDHHS offers several updates to the Children and Families Specialty Plan.

 About the Children and Families Specialty Plan

-To ensure these children and youth are not required to make multiple transitions related to North Carolina's move to managed care, NCDHHS will seek input from key stakeholders on an interim plan that will:
+To ensure these children and youth are not required to make multiple transitions related to North Carolina's move to managed care, NCDHHS with input from key stakeholders, implemented an interim plan that:

-- Leverage the existing NC Medicaid Direct primary care and LME/MCO behavioral health system while directly addressing challenges and mitigating problems children in foster care face today.
+- Leverages the existing NC Medicaid Direct primary care and LME/MCO behavioral health system while directly addressing challenges and mitigating problems children in foster care face today.